moneysharma1/Sensor-Based-Tool-Wear-Prediction-for-Smart-Manufacturing/README.md

 ## USE

-Predict whether a tool is likely healthy or worn from machine data.
+Predict whether a tool classifies as healthy or worn from machine data.

 Can support: